The Royal Arch - The Next Step in Freemasonry

 Who is eligible to join the Royal Arch?

 A Master Mason may join a Royal Arch Chapter four weeks after being raised to the Third Degree.
-It is the natural and traditional next step in Freemasonry.
+It is the natural and traditional next step in freemasonry on the journey from Initiation to Exaltation.

 What is the Royal Arch?